 For a point:

-- 1. First, choose the Select interactor inter - 2.
+- 1. First, choose the Select interactor on the map toolbar. - 2.
 Click to select the point, and with the mouse button held down, drag it to the new position, and then release the button.

 For a polyline: